tombrau/obsidian-table-checkboxes/README.md

 - It then changes the checkbox to HTML `<input type="checkbox" unchecked>`.
 - When a HTML checkbox is clicked, the location of the table and then the cell gets identified.
 The plugin then changes the `unchecked` attribute to `checked`, or vice versa.

+## Changes
+- changes made to file so it works again.

 ## Known issues
 - Checkboxes in fully identical tables can cause issues.